 WhatsApp [18], Facebook Messenger [19], and specifically WeChat [20], are all fully centralized platforms that store metadata of their users.
-All platforms but WeChat have integration for commonly-used E2E encryption curves, due to their performance in terms of speed and secrecy, and only
+All platforms but WeChat have integration for commonly-used E2E encryption curves, due to their performance in terms of speed and secrecy, and only Telegram

-Telegram [21] applies their self-designed protocol.
+[21] applies their self-designed protocol.
 WeChat, which is monitored by the Chinese government, incorporates strong censorship and interception protocols for data exchanged by its citizens.
 Luckily, this degree of violation is not present in any other (centralized) platform.
-Also, these centralized platforms are often obliged to, also because of their infrastructure design, provide information (stored metadata) to governmental instances or apply censorship in some situations, all upon request.
-Signal Messenger [23], which is centralized but specifically designed with privacy in mind, do not store any personal information.
-Central servers, however, are deemed necessary for routing and account recovery using the same phone number.
+Also, these centralized platforms are often obliged, also because of their infrastructure design, to provide information in the form of metadata to governmental instances or apply censorship in some situations, all upon request.
+Signal Messenger [23], which is centralized but specifically designed with privacy in mind, does not store any personal information.
+Central servers, however, are deemed necessary for routing and functionalities like account recovery using the same phone number or email.
+Account activation is validated using the users' phone number or email address.
 Characteristically, most of the centralized platforms don't provide full transparency and rather do not share the structure of their platform openly.

-Decentralized infrastructures try to enforce anonymity by reducing the metadata in the network as much as possible.
-Session Messenger [24], a decentralized fork of Signal Messenger, attempts to provide anonymity and preservation of privacy using a technique called onion routing.
+Decentralized infrastructures try to realize anonymity by reducing the metadata in the network as much as possible.
+Session Messenger [24], a decentralized fork of Signal Messenger, attempts to provide anonymity and preservation of privacy using a technique called onion routing [31].
 It makes it nearly impossible for any intermediary (node) to derive both the sender and receiver of the message.
 It is not possible to apply this technique in a (fully) P2P network as peers only know a limited number of other peers and do not (necessarily) communicate with nodes.
-Status [25], Sylo [26], and Berty [27] are decentralized, P2P, secure, minimize leakage of privacysensitive information, and provide the most preferable features, apart from the absence of SSI integration.
-Status is built on the Ethereum network and incorporates their own utility network token that fuels their network and provides (paid) options to users.
-In a similar fashion to Session Messenger,
+Status [25], Sylo [26], and Berty [27] are decentralized, P2P, secure, minimize leakage of privacy-sensitive information, and provide the most preferable features, apart from the absence of self-sovereign identity integration.
+Status is developed on the Ethereum